Just because the World is shutting down, it does not mean your business has to.

 Hard as it may seem right at this moment in time, there is plenty of good work to be done in the downtime, so you can come back stronger than ever.

 Have you seen the onslaught of commentary about the effects of the Co-virus on our businesses and the economy?

-My friend Leah from Norway posted a realistic and heartwarming video message here.
+My friend Leah from Norway posted that realistic and heartwarming video message.

 Leah’s main point was to use the downtime to gear up and rise above being down about business slowing down.

-Leah runs an in-person communication training company with her husband Oscar, and there is not a lot of in-person happening right now.
+She runs an in-person communication training company with her husband, Oscar.
+And the isolation order wallops her business so there’s not a lot of in-person happening right now.

 >> If you are in events get to the Event Manager Blog go remote webinar here on Wednesday 18th

 I’ve spoken with more than one coworking space owner who is worried because they don’t know what is going to happen.

 Most independent coworking spaces are home to people who run their micro or small businesses and have their struggles with the world grinding to halt.